tjd08a/open-catalog-webform/README.md

 * If the schema you want to create a menu for is not in **help.json**, copy and paste one of the **Schema**/**Menu** objects in the list and change the name of **Schema's** value.
 * For the **Menu** key, add menu objects in a list for every help menu you wish to create.
 Each menu object contains these keys:
-  * "Name": The name of the input field that the help menu will be tied to.
+  * **"Name"**: The name of the input field that the help menu will be tied to.
-  * "Description": A brief description/overview of the input field.
+  * **"Description"**: A brief description/overview of the input field.
 This should explain what type of information should be entered for it.
-  * "Example": An example of a proper input for the field.
+  * **"Example"**: An example of a proper input for the field.

 ```
 [